Authentication

 Bearer

-In authentication mechanisms, a bearer refers to a type of token that is used to prove the identity of a user or system.
-Bearer tokens are a common method of implementing authentication in various contexts, including web applications, APIs, and network protocols.
-The term bearer signifies that whoever possesses the token is considered the authenticated entity, without further verification.
+In authentication mechanisms, a bearer refers to a type of token used to prove a user's or system's identity.
+Bearer tokens are a common authentication method in various contexts, including web applications, APIs, and network protocols.
+The term bearer signifies that whoever possesses the token is considered authenticated without further verification.
 Bearer tokens are straightforward to implement but come with some security concerns.
-Since anyone with possession of the token is considered authenticated, it is crucial to protect bearer tokens from unauthorized access or interception.
+Since anyone possessing the token is considered authenticated, protecting bearer tokens from unauthorized access or interception is crucial.

 Configurations